mooncoffee1/MyHyprlandRice/README.md

 ## Roadmap

 -  ~~Add all the files, correctly soo that anybody who uses them to not have errors~~
-- ~~Use better and more customizable packs alternatives to work better/fit with the theme~~
+- Use better and more customizable packs alternatives to work better/fit with the theme (the rosepine theme has more features and better packages)

 - Idk, its 80% wip